'Lord, I was born a ramblin' man

 One of my favorite moments I can still recall was when he teamed with two other PCs, an Asian Martial Artist on a Motorcycle and his old mentor/Master who followed him in a Van (one capable of housing the cycle when needed).
 The two of them got in trouble with gang members in a restaurant in San Francisco's Chinatown and CB, who happened to be getting take out, stepped in to help them.
 Amazed that he would be willing to do this when their delay would only benefit the Ramble Rig team, they decided to give him a head start when it was over, letting him clear the parking lot before they got into their vehicles.

 I did make a reference to CB Ramble, Specs Oppenheimer, and BRIGHT in a Spirit of 77' one-shot I ran at a convention.
-They would listed as possible contacts the players could get in touch with to help with their adventure but they chose one of the others instead.
+They were listed as possible contacts the players could get in touch with to help out with the adventure but they chose one of the others instead.

 Game Info: It's been so long I don't have any memory of the specific rules of Car Wars, let alone the RPG I basically created from scratch to go with it.
 In Spirit of 77', CB Ramble would be a Good Old Boy with Humble Beginnings.
 His Might and Hustle would be decent but he really excels at Smooth.
 Custom Moves would be related to his infinite contacts, something like 'I Know Somebody'.